The drawings module turns a Scene's 3D content into a

 edgeIndices produce empty drawings. canBuildDrawing reports

-whether the source has anything the projector can usefully emit, so
+whether the source has geometry the projector can emit, so

 callers can skip the call instead of letting it fail with a